When is a needs analysis needed?

 How do you gather this evidence?

-For each question you should gather data, quotes and stories through desk research and stakeholder consultations.
+For each question you should gather a combination of data, quotes and stories through desk research and stakeholder consultations.

 Although the methods can vary depending on the budget and size of project, I find that a combination of desk research, user survey, stakeholder interviews and focus groups works well.

-When done well, a Needs Analysis not only provides the essential evidence to include in a funding application, it can steer your future strategic direction and ensure that your project will achieve its aims.
+Consequently, when done well a Needs Analysis not only provides the essential evidence to include in a funding application, it can steer your future strategic direction and ensure that your project will achieve its aims.

 See our case study as an example of how our Needs Analysis research provided the evidence to help expand Love4Life, a friendship and dating service for adults with a disability.